geekidharsh/SearchConsoleApp/README.md

 ## google search console command line app ##

-**Data pipeline to pull everything from that the google webmaster as to offer**
+**Data pipeline to pull everything that the google webmaster as to offer**
 ### Uses search analytics api
 - Data is fetch from the api.
 Next, incoming data is cleansed, treated using pandas and np.
 - Works as a data pipeline.
 One app to download everything in a ready to go file format: csv.